 PHPWord is a pure PHP library for reading and writing Word, ODT, and RTF files.
 This file is the source file to test the read/write capabilites of PHPWord.

-It can even read track changes.
+It can read track changes.

 PHPWord can apply font formats such as name and size, bold, italics, color, underline, strikethrough, double strikethrough, small caps, all caps, subscript, superscript, or highlighted.
 You may also notice that there’s one text break (empty paragraph) before this one that can be created also by PHPWord .